-Brain fog due to fibromyalgia (FMS), a.k.a. fibro fog, is a commonly reported symptom of fibromyalgia.
-Fibromyalgia patients often describe multiple sensations of fatigue and listlessness combined with transitory states of confusion, poor attention and concentration, and short-term memory loss.
-This fibro fog tends to exacerbate the deficits in daily functioning that a fibromyalgia sufferer must deal with.
+Brain fog due to fibromyalgia, also known as fibro fog, is a commonly reported symptom of fibromyalgia.
+Patients with fibromyalgia syndrome (FMS) often describe sensations of fatigue and listlessness combined with states of confusion, poor attention and concentration, and short-term memory problems.

-What causes fibro fog?
-There's no conclusive origin for this symptom of FMS, nor an explanation as to why it exists in varying degrees for different fibromyalgia patients.
-Sleep deprivation and significant difficulty in achieving and/or maintaining deep level sleep, however, may very well point to the answer.
-It is at the deeper levels of sleep (delta wave sleep) that a person's mind conducts its internal "housekeeping."
-During this phase of sleep, newly acquired information is assimilated and integrated.
-The inability to get enough restorative deep-level sleep may have an impairing effect on an individual's ability to recall information or operate at a normal level of mental efficiency.
+Doctors don't agree on what causes the cognitive symptoms of FMS, and they don't have an explanation for why some FMS patients have cognitive symptoms and others don't.
+Sleep deprivation, and significant difficulty in getting maintaining deep level sleep, is one possible answer.
+It's at the deeper levels of sleep ("delta wave" sleep) that a person's mind conducts its internal "housekeeping."
+During the delta wave phase of sleep, the brain integrates newly acquired information.
+The inability to get enough restorative deep-level sleep may have a negative effect on an individual's ability to recall information or operate at a normal level of mental efficiency.

 In addition, pain is known to interfere with cognitive functioning.
 When the brain is processing chronic pain, some neurologists believe the brain may have less ability, or less cerebral blood flow, to perform cognitive tasks.

 For many fibromyalgia patients, fibro-fog can be more disturbing than the pain.
 Fibro fog can have a real impact on job performance, especially when coupled with chronic pain.